BDC Hamburger Icon

 Programming language and technology stacks

-Conduct a detailed analysis of programming languages and tech stacks, and study the pros and cons of adopting each technology before choosing.
-Do a comparative analysis of technology choices to help you better understand the advantages and disadvantages of one framework over another.
+Conduct a detailed analysis of programming languages and tech stacks and study the pros and cons of adopting each technology.
+Do a comparative analysis of available technology choices to help you better understand the advantages and disadvantages of one framework over another.

 Sitemap and wireframes

-The sitemap and wireframes are the blueprint of your website.
+The sitemap and wireframes comprise your website’s blueprint:

-• The sitemap provides insight into the website’s information architecture.
-Building a sitemap before the design phase helps you plan more effective website navigation and content development.
+• Sitemap: The sitemap provides insight into the website’s information architecture.
+Building a sitemap before the design phase helps you plan website navigation and content development more effectively.

 TipBottom line

 Ask your web developer about using heatmap software when designing the wireframe.
-Heatmap software tracks where users look on a page, allowing you to place crucial content like calls to action strategically.
+Heatmap software tracks where users look on a page, allowing you to strategically place crucial content like calls to action.

 Content strategy planning